rb25s13/the-vba-of-wall-street/README.md

 		- Write the ticker symbol to the I column

-		- Calculate the yearly change by subtracting the yearly close from the first day open
+		- Calculate the yearly change by subtracting the yearly close from the first day open, write to J column

-		- Calculate the percentage of the change by dividing the change by the first day open
+		- Calculate the percentage of the change by dividing the change by the first day open, write to K column

 		- Format the yearly change and percent change to red or green based on positive or negative

-		- Get the sum of the stock volume for every day it was traded.
+		- Get the sum of the stock volume for every day it was traded, write to L column

 - Loops to next ticker group and repeats the steps above until all ticker groups have been written